Mini gifts and 'tuck-ins': Ideas for thank you gifts that fit in a card or envelope

 Amazon print-at-home gift card

-.
+A gift card.
 This is a great last minute standby (choose the 'print at home' option if you're in a rush), and sure to be appreciated by pretty much everyone.

 An iTunes gift card.